Information theory for hypergraph similarity: Similarity of hypergraphs with tunable nestedness

 Here, we extend the analysis of intra- and cross-order similarity for more complex models of synthetic hypergraphs with tunable levels of nestedness.
 In particular, we compute the ${\rm NMI}_{\rm bulk}$, ${\rm NMI}_{\rm align}$, and ${\rm NMI}_{\rm cross}$ of $N=100$ node hypergraphs under various levels of noise $\epsilon$.
-We describe the models and experiments below, followed by Fig.~\ref{fig:figS1} showing the results.
+We describe the models and experiments below, followed by Fig.~\ref{fig:tunable} showing the results.
+At the end of this section (Fig.~\ref{fig:blocks}), we also illustrate in detail the randomization procedure for a paradigmatic example of synthetic hypergraph, i.e. the block-nested hypergraph model used to highlight cross-order similarity in the absence of intra-order similarity.
+Similar procedures are employed to generate the other synthetic structures.

 \begin{itemize} \item Fully nested hypergraphs with identical noise.
 We initialize two hypergraphs $G_1$ and $G_2$ over the same set of $N=100$ nodes.
 We then generate, independently at random, interactions of order $\ell=7$.
 Interactions of lower orders~$\ell\in\{2,3,4,5,6\}$ are generated by selecting all tuples of nodes which are subsets of the tuples encoding interactions of order~7.
 The layers of interaction are assigned to $G_1$ and $G_2$, making them identical fully nested hypergraphs.
 We add noise to both $G_1$ and $G_2$ at the same noise level $\epsilon$, rewiring all orders of interaction identically in each hypergraph.
 In this case, layers of the same order are kept identical across hypergraphs while layers of different orders become uncorrelated within the hypergraphs.
 All three NMI scores indicate perfect similarity, as expected.